One dimensional gapped quantum phases and enriched fusion categories: Ising chain and Kitaev chain

 Comparing (\ref{eq:internal-hom-J=0}) with (\ref{eq:Z(RepZ2)-RepZ2}), we obtain our first main result. \begin{pthm} The Ising chain when $J=0, B\approx 1$ realizes the trivial 1d $\Zb_2$ SPT order, which can be described mathematically by the enriched fusion category ${}^{\FZ_1(\Rep(\Zb_2))}\Rep(\Zb_2)$. \end{pthm}

+\begin{rem} Strictly speaking, we have to check the identity morphisms (\ref{eq:identity}), the compositions of morphisms (\ref{eq:comp-1})-(\ref{eq:comp-2}) and the horizontal fusion morphisms, such as (\ref{eq:horizontal-fusion}), before we make the claim in Theorem${}^{\mathrm{ph}}$\,\ref{pthm:J=0-bulk}.
+Since these defining structures of enriched fusion categories are mathematically technical, and checking their coincidence with lattice models is straightforward and rather trivial in the $\Zb_2$-symmetry case, we decide to leave this checking as an exercise for all cases in this work.
+But for a non-abelian onsite symmetry $G$, this exercise can be non-trivial and interesting. \end{rem}

-\begin{rem} Before we impose any symmetry, the category of the topological sectors of operators is trivial.
-After we impose the $U$-symmetry, the category of the topological sectors of $U$-symmetric operators becomes $\FZ_1(\Rep(\Zb_2))$, which does not depends on the Hamiltonian, but only depends on the symmetry.
-This provides a justification of the earlier proposal that $\FZ_1(\Rep(\Zb_2))$ should be viewed as a {\it categorical symmetry} \cite{JW20,KLWZZ20b} (see also Remark\,\ref{rem:terminology}).
-Moreover, our results suggest that one can define the categorical symmetry associated to an onsite symmetry $G$ by the category of the topological sectors of $G$-symmetric operators. \end{rem}
+\begin{rem} The categorical symmetry $\FZ_1(\Rep(\Zb_2))$ does not depend on the Hamiltonian.
+It only depends on the symmetry.
+This justifies the proposal that the bulk $\FZ_1(\Rep(\Zb_2))$ of the anomalous 1d phase defined by $\Rep(\Zb_2)$ should be viewed as the {\it categorical symmetry} of the 1d phase \cite{JW20,KLWZZ20b} (see also Remark\,\ref{rem:terminology}).
+Moreover, $\Rep(\Zb_2)$ is called the {\it algebraic higher symmetry} of the 1d phase \cite{JW20,KLWZZ20b}. \end{rem}

-\begin{rem} The trivial action of $m_i$ on $|\Omega\rangle$ can be interpreted as a condensation of the ``$m$-particles'' (or equivalently, the Lagrangian algebra $\one\oplus m$) in the categorical symmetry provided by the vacuum sector of states. \end{rem}
+\begin{rem} The trivial action of $m_i$ on $|\Omega\rangle$ can be interpreted as a condensation of the ``$m$-particles'' (or equivalently, the Lagrangian algebra $\one\oplus m$ \cite{Kon14}) in the categorical symmetry provided by the vacuum sector of states (recall Remark\,\ref{rem:condensation}).
+The multiplication of the Lagrangian algebra $\one\oplus m$ is given by (\ref{eq:comp-1}) and the unit is given by (\ref{eq:identity}). \end{rem}